nathanjackson/CS7850-Project/README.md

 # CS7850 Project

 Key-Value store based on Path ORAM.
 The Key-Value store code is stored in the `privatekv` module.
 Some basic unit tests are also provided.
+The key-value store code itself was implemented by me as were the unit tests.
+All experiments were written by me as well.

+I made use of PickleDB (https://pythonhosted.org/pickleDB/) for comparion purposes as well as the Amazon Web Service (AWS) `boto3` library.

 The Path ORAM implementation is provided by PyORAM: https://github.com/ghackebeil/PyORAM.